OpenSauce-Wits/gradler/README.md

 `pip3 install -r requirements.txt`

 ### Tests Folder
-The "Tests" contains the html files were generated
+The "Tests" contains the html files were generated.
+Do not delete it , for now, the bash script uses it check if it can create a status code

 ### Running the gradle fetcher
 `scrapy crawl gradle -a abs="/home/molefe/Software/Developer/AttributeChangeProject"`